Plastic Bag Recycling

 Plastic bags interfere with the recycling process, cut down on quality and drive up the cost of recycling.

 Recycling plastic bags properly not only helps the environment but will also directly impact taxpayers by saving the Township money.
 Currently, the cost of time and labor in removing plastic bags, along with the cost of properly disposing of them, will result in a higher cost of waste removal for the town as a whole.
 On the other hand, if residents dispose of plastic bags properly, it would result in a cleaner recycling stream.
 Because plastic bags account for over 70% of recycling contamination in Middletown, decreasing the number of bags in the stream will significantly reduce that percentage.
 The cleaner the recycling stream, the more profitable the recycling product will be, which will in turn raises the value of the product.

 How to Properly Dispose of Plastic Bags

 There are several additional ways to dispose of plastic bags.
-Many stores in Middletown, including Stop & Shop, Shop Rite and Target accept plastic bags free of charge.
+Many stores in Middletown, including Stop & Shop, Shop Rite, Target and Whole Foods accept plastic bags free of charge.
 Collection bins are usually located within the store’s entrance.
 When recycled properly (using a different system than single stream recycling), plastic bags are valuable and can be created into products such as decking, playground equipment, and fences.